Voltes V: Anime

-Voltes V was broadcast in Japan by TV Asahi from June 4, 1977 to March 25, 1978, replacing Chōdenji Robo Combattler V in its initial timeslot.
+Voltes V was broadcast in Japan by TV Asahi from June 4, 1977, to March 25, 1978, replacing Chōdenji Robo Combattler V and was replaced by Tōshō Daimos.
 The series' opening theme is titled "Voltes V no Uta" (ボルテスVの歌, Borutesu Faibu no Uta) by Mitsuko Horie, Koorogi '73, and Columbia Yurikago-kai with the ending theme titled "Chichi wo Motomete" (父をもとめて) by Ichiro Mizuki.
 The lyrics to the opening theme were written by Toei staff with music written by Asei Kobayashi, and arranged by the series' composer, Hiroshi Takada, while the lyrics to the ending theme were penned by Akira Aoi (Tadao Nagahama), with music written by Asei Kobayashi, and arranged by Hiroshi Tsutsui.

-In Asia, Telesuccess Productions (formerly known as Questor International) holds the Philippine rights to the anime series since its English dub premiered on GMA in 1978.
+In Asia, Telesuccess Productions (formerly known as Questor International) holds the Philippine rights to the anime series since its English dub premiered on GMA in 1978; with Infiniti Music having held exclusive rights to release its soundtrack in the 1990s.
 The Telesuccess dubs (English and Tagalog, respectively) were made available in Southeast Asia through video-on-demand service iflix in September 2016.
-Discotek Media licensed the series and announced it will be released on DVD and Blu-ray release (with English subtitles) in North American territories.
+Discotek Media licensed the series and is released on DVD and Blu-ray (with English subtitles) in North American territories.

 Another English dub, written and directed by William Ross, was produced in Tokyo, Japan by Frontier Enterprises and released in North America in 1983 by 3B Productions as Voltus 5.
 It was a compilation of selected episodes (from episode 1 to 18).

 Live-action adaptation

-A live-action television series adaptation, titled Voltes V: Legacy, is currently in production in the Philippines for broadcast on GMA Network in 2023.
-The production is licensed from Toei Company through its Philippine licensee Telesuccess Productions, Inc. Mark A. Reyes is the director who leads the production of the series, which will involve close supervision from Toei.
+A Philippine live-action adaptation, Voltes V: Legacy, premiered on GMA Network from May 8 to September 8, 2023.
+The production is licensed from Toei Company through its Philippine licensee Telesuccess Productions, Inc. Director Mark A. Reyes led the production of the series with Suzette Doctolero as the headwriter, which involved close supervision from Toei.
 Riot Inc. was hired to do the special effects alongside GMA's video-graphic department.